 One of the more frequently asked questions concerning home upkeep is, how often should I mow my lawn?
-While this answer varies from home to home, here are general guidelines when trying to discern how often you should be running the lawnmower blades.
+While this answer varies from home to home, here are general guidelines for determining how often you should run the lawnmower blades.
 Mowing not only keeps your lawn appealing but healthy and thriving.

-In the warmer months, such as spring and summer, you will find yourself mowing much more frequently.
-Mowing once a week this time of the year is the most ideal.
-During the fall and winter seasons, the frequency in which you need to mow is often reduced.
+You will mow much more frequently in warmer months, such as spring and summer.
+Mowing once a week at this time of the year is ideal.
+During the fall and winter seasons, the frequency you need to mow is often reduced.
 Since the colder weather is currently among us, you can expect to mow every other week or every two weeks, depending on the growth rate of your grass.

 A popular guideline when it comes to mowing is the “one-third” rule.
 The rule advises you not to mow more than a third of the height of your grass to ensure you are not cutting the grass too short, damaging the growth in the process.
 To be sure you do not mow too much, first figure out the optimal height for your grass.

 Before you mow, ensure your grass is at a height that justifies doing so.
-Mowing your grass too short and too often can lead to weak root systems and an unhealthy lawn.
-It is ideal to keep your grass around three inches tall.
-This allows your grass the opportunity to develop deep roots, being better able to absorb fertilizer and water.
+Mowing your grass too short often can lead to weak root systems and an unhealthy lawn.
+It is ideal for keeping your grass around three inches tall.
+This allows your grass to develop deep roots, better-absorbing fertilizer, and water.

 There isn’t a right or wrong answer when questioning how frequently you should mow your lawn.
 Be sure to keep these guidelines in mind when thinking about when to mow your grass next.
-Keep in mind that mowing your grass does more than keeping your lawn looking nice, it keeps your lawn thriving in every season.
+Remember that mowing your grass does more than keep your lawn looking nice; it keeps your lawn thriving every season.